Maruuucakesss/Maruuucakesss/README.md

 ## Hi there 😸😸😸

-I'm Maruuu, a rising Wed Dev that still learn and willing to lear.
+I'm Maruuu, a rising Wed Dev that still learn and willing to learn.

 I create everything i can imagine.